Bunk Beds Guide

 - Perform a stability check on all safety guards, rails and ladders to check they are installed correctly

-- Address the relevant instruction manual for age restrictions prior to use
+- Address the relevant instruction manual for age restrictions before use

-- Assess the structure and size of your room prior to purchase to ensure a safe access
+- Assess the structure and size of your room before purchase to ensure a safe access

 - Conduct regular checks of the fittings and safety barriers when in use

 - Plan to place your bunk bed away from doors, light fixtures and fittings

 Can you take bunk beds apart?